nychealth/coronavirus-data/latest/Readme.md

 ### pp-by-modzcta.csv

-This file contains the percentage of people with a PCR test who tested positive in the 7 days preceding the indicated “end date,” stratified by day and by three different geographies: citywide, borough, MODZCTA.
+This file contains person-level information on molecular testing: the percentage of people tested who tested positive in the 7 days preceding the indicated “end date,” stratified by day and by three different geographies: citywide, borough, MODZCTA.
 The level of geography is indicated in each column heading.

-The data shown in this table are displayed by the date of specimen collection (i.e., when someone went to a healthcare provider for a test) for a PCR test.
-Please see description of the different categories of COVID-19 tests in the technical notes section (Types of Surveillance: Reportable Disease Surveillance).
+The data shown in this table are displayed by the date of specimen collection (i.e., when someone went to a healthcare provider for a test) for a molecular test.
+Please see the key notes section for a description of the different categories of COVID-19 tests ([Types of COVID-19 laboratory tests](https://github.com/nychealth/coronavirus-data#types-of-covid-19-laboratory-tests)).
 Note that one person can have more than one test on different days, and a person tested twice in the most recent 7 days would only be counted once.
 Therefore, the sum of counts across 7-day time periods may not match summary values.

-Unlike other data in this repository, this file excludes patients in congregate facilities, and people who previously tested positive, to better track community transmission.
+Unlike other data in this repository, this file excludes patients in congregate facilities, and people who previously tested positive, to better t ack community transmission.

 ### now-data-by-day.csv